 It makes all Slivers unblockable except by other Slivers.
 This often means that your Slivers just can’t be blocked, and with many buffs that other Slivers provide, you might be able to win the game on the turn you play this.

 #2 Ward Sliver

 If you are playing in a 1v1 scenario it’s often game over, if you play in a multiplayer format it guarantees you an incredible advantage against most opponents.
-In general, color protection as an ability itself is incredibly broken, and giving it to all creatures you control is very strong.
+In general, color protection as an ability can be incredibly broken, and giving it to all creatures you control is very strong.

 #1 Sliver Legion

-One of the few cards in the list which can fill the role of Commander perfectly, and can pretty much bring the end of the game itself, Sliver Legion is the perfect card to represent the idea behind Slivers.
+One of the few cards in the list which can fill the role of Commander perfectly, as it can pretty much bring the end of the game itself, Sliver Legion is the perfect card to represent the idea behind Slivers.

 The whole theme behind the tribe is that of a hive, which share their abilities with all.
 It is an entire unit of creatures which alone are powerful, but put together are almost invincible.
 This creature provides one of the most impactful abilities.